This article has been checked for horticultural accuracy by Oliver Parsons.

 When to plant garlic

 Garlic is usually planted in late autumn or early winter, but if you have a heavy soil you may have more success from planting in early spring.
-Plant garlic bulbs directly in the ground or start them off in small pots if you have heavy soil.
-Garlic can also be planted in a large container.
+Plant garlic bulbs directly in the ground or start them off in small pots or modules if you have heavy soil.
+Garlic can also be grown to harvest in a large container.

 How to plant garlic